Compare base fares from $1.70 • Per-mile rates from $1.35 • Updated 2026

 Save ~$0.35/ride

 How much does an Uber or Lyft cost in Seattle, WA?
 UberX base fares in Seattle start at $1.80 plus $1.40/mile and $0.27/minute.
 Lyft starts at $1.70 plus $1.35/mile and $0.25/minute.
 Standard taxi fares begin at $2.60 with $2.70/mile.
 Based on current rate cards, Lyft offers the lowest base fare in Seattle.
-Actual prices vary with distance, time of day, and surge demand.
-Compare all options below to find the cheapest ride for your specific route.
+Your real fare depends on distance, time of day, and live surge — the tables below break down every option so you can pick the cheapest ride for your route.

 | Service | Base Fare | Per Mile | Per Min | Booking Fee | Minimum |